-English Language & Literature
+EnglishLanguage & Literature

-The course aims to develop the student's skills in reading, writing, speaking and listening.
-Students will read a range of texts - poetry, drama, fiction and non-fiction from different social, historical and cultural contexts.
+The course that the students will receive is wide reaching through the two GCSE qualifications.
+There is a conscious integration of both fictional and non-fiction diverse texts which aim to develop students' appreciation of individuality and community.
+Furthermore, the core skills aim to develop the student's skills in reading, writing, speaking and listening.
+Students will read a range of texts - poetry, drama, fiction and non-fiction with different social, historical and cultural contexts.
 They will be taught to write in a range of styles for a variety of purposes, including formal essays, short stories, letters, blogs, articles and speeches.
-They will also develop their communication skills primarily through discussion, role play and presentation, either individually or in groups and to use Standard English when appropriate.
+They will also develop their communication skills primarily through discussion, role play and presentation as well as written responses, either individually or in groups and to use Standard English.
+These skills are further developed through an appreciation of the wide range of careers that studying English Language and Literature will open up for them.